Britain to scrap air travel taxes for children

 Presenting his half-yearly budget statement to parliament on Wednesday, Osborne said that from May 1 next year, air passenger duty (APD) would not be charged on children under 12 and from 2016, it would be abolished for all under-16s.

-The scrapping of the charge on children pushed up airline stocks with easyJet, British Airways-owner IAG and Flybe extending earlier gains to trade up 2 percent, 1.6 percent and 4.7 percent respectively at 1459 GMT.
+The scrapping of the charge on children pushed up airline stocks with easyJet (EZJ.L), British Airways-owner IAG (ICAG.L) and Flybe (FLYB.L) extending earlier gains to trade up 2 percent, 1.6 percent and 4.7 percent respectively at 1459 GMT.

 "The boost that the airlines are getting right now is in part due to the exemption of the children from the tax itself, but also there's potential for the whole tax to be scrapped in due course," Jasper Lawler, market analyst at CMC Markets, said.